gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 If you wish to connect from your mobile, or desktop, then Visit [mosh's Download page](https://mosh.org/#getting).
-Follow instructions to get the softare and to install it.
+Follow instructions to get the software and to install it.
 You may also install it as "Chrome" browser's extension.
 Visit [Chrome Store](https://chrome.google.com/webstore/detail/mosh/ooiklbnjmhbcgemelgfhaeaocllobloj) for further information.

-From Linux Desktop / Laptop, open "Comman line Terminar" (also called console), using Ctrl+Atl+t (may vary depending on Linux Distribution and due to cutmomisation).
+From Linux Desktop / Laptop, open "Command line Terminal" (also called console), using Ctrl+Atl+t (may vary depending on Linux Distribution and due to cutmomisation).
 Using GUI, you may also lauch it.